 What is a Scholarship?

-National Louis University awards the following scholarships to qualified transfer students and undergraduate day students, as well as graduate students in the National College of Education.
+National Louis University awards the following scholarships to qualified undergraduate students as well as graduate students in the National College of Education.
 You don’t need to apply separately for most of these scholarships.
-They are automatically awarded based on the information in your admissions application.
-Please note that all NLU resources are limited to 25% of the tuition charges assessed per term.
+They are automatically awarded based on the information in your admissions application and on the FAFSA.
+Please note that most NLU resources are limited to 10% of the tuition charges assessed per term.
+Students are only eligible to receive one NLU resource per academic year.
+The only exception to this policy is students who are awarded one of our institutional merit-based donor scholarships.
 NLU Scholarships can only be used to cover tuition costs and are not refundable to the student.
-Students who receive additional resources that cover tuition costs, such as employer reimbursement or outside scholarships, may not be eligible for these awards.
+Students who receive additional resources that cover tuition costs, such as employer reimbursement or outside scholarships for college, may not be eligible for these awards.

 Scholarships for Transfer Students